 I scribble a lot and out of the scribbles comes the idea.
 Then I link that visual I’ve found for myself with other things intellectually and produce a scheme.

-Fletcher was careful not to reproduce any specific naval uniforms and used the dark red color that had been discovered during the dye tests.
+Fletcher was careful not to reproduce existing naval uniforms and used the dark red color that had been discovered during the dye tests.
 Meyer liked this approach, since it made the costumes dramatic and created a strong contrast with the background.

 The first version of the uniform had a stiff black collar like the costumes in Prisoner of Zenda.
 Bob Sallin suggested changing this to a turtleneck.
 When he made the alternations, Fletcher decided to use trapunto, which is a form of vertical quilting.